agisilaos/ColorKit/README.md

-// Find a contrasting color that meets accessibility standards let backgroundColor = Color.purple let textColor = backgroundColor.accessibleContrastingColor(for: .AA)
+// Find a contrasting color that meets accessibility standards let backgroundColor = Color.purple let textColor = backgroundColor.accessibleContrastingColor(with: backgroundColor, targetLevel: .AA)

 // Use the demo view to experiment with palette generation struct ContentView: View {